Loren Coleman: Cryptozoology

 Coleman writes on popular culture, animal mysteries, folklore, and cryptozoology.
-An editor of the Skeptical Inquirer said, "among monster hunters, Loren's one of the more reputable, but I'm not convinced that what cryptozoologists seek is actually out there."
+An editor of the Skeptical Inquirer said, "among monster hunters, Loren's one of the more reputable, but I'm not convinced that what cryptozoologists seek is actually out there".
 He has written articles and books on cryptozoology and other Fortean topics, and over 40 books on the subject.'
-Coleman has carried out fieldwork throughout North America regarding sightings, trace evidence, and Native peoples' traditions of Sasquatch and other possible cryptids and appeared on NPR discussing the death of Grover Krantz.
+Coleman has carried out fieldwork throughout North America regarding sightings, trace evidence, and Native peoples' traditions of Sasquatch and other possible cryptids.
+He appeared on NPR to discuss the death of anthropologist and fellow cryptozoologist Grover Krantz.

 Paraview Press introduced a series of books, "Loren Coleman Presents" in 2004.
 Coleman wrote introductions to volumes in the series.
-Coleman contributed to the exhibition "Cryptozoology: Out of Time Place Scale," shown at Bates College Museum of Art (June 24 - October 8, 2006) and at the H & R Block Artspace at the Kansas City Art Institute (October 28 - December 20, 2006).
+Coleman contributed to the exhibition "Cryptozoology: Out of Time Place Scale", shown at Bates College Museum of Art (June 24 - October 8, 2006) and at the H & R Block Artspace at the Kansas City Art Institute (October 28 - December 20, 2006).
 Coleman is also a contributor/coauthor of the 2006 Bates exhibition catalogue and book, Cryptozoology: Out of Time Place Scale.
 He also wrote the essay "Cryptids" for Alexis Rockman.